Wild Hyacinth Camassia

 -

-Camassia is a genus of herbaceous bulbous plants in the asparagus family and is commonly known as camas, quamash, and wild hyacinth.
-The plant is a perennial and species of the plant can often be found growing wild in great numbers in moist meadows.
 In summer, a multi-flowered stem will rise above the main plant and display flowers that vary in color by species from pale lilac or white to a deep purple or blue-violet.
 When in flower, the plant can appear as a blanket of color across an entire meadow.
 Once planted, they will usually bloom for many years.
+The grass-like foliage will die back after flowering.

-Diseases, Insects, and Other Plant Problems: No known problems with this plant.
-The NC State Extension Publications list includes a factsheet on the Narcissus Bulb Fly which is known to frequent this plant.
+Diseases, Insects, and Other Plant Problems: No significant problems The NC State Extension Publications list includes a factsheet on the Narcissus Bulb Fly, which can affect the plants

 - See this plant in the following landscape: